The Role of Heirs in Property Sale Decisions

 What steps should heirs take before listing the property for sale?

-Before putting the inherited property on the market, heirs should do the following:
+Before putting the house they inherited on the market, heirs should do the following:

-• Complete Necessary Repairs: Fix any major issues that might lower the property’s value.
+- Fix What Needs Fixing: Fix any big issues that could lower the property’s value.

 How do you evaluate offers and choose the best one?